 With our help, you'll be ready to tell colleges your story with pride and confidence.

 Sasha Chada, Founder and CEO of Ivy Scholars

 We help 8th-11th graders grow as leaders, scholars, and entrepreneurs.
 Our students demonstrate the intellectual vitality and desire to improve the world that elite universities look for in top applicants.

 Andy, Columbia class of 2024, and Sasha Chada

 We know what top universities look for in applications.
 We’ll teach you to craft essays that fit each college’s student recruitment priorities, putting you above similar (or even more qualified) candidates.

 It's a different era in college admissions.

 We’re unapologetically obsessed with college admissions.
 What does Stanford want to see in their supplemental essays?
 How to decide between Restrictive Early Action and Early Decision?
 Which universities will forgive subpar scores?
 We know the answers!

-In this way we are able to assist students at every stage of their scholarly development, from freshmen seeking fulfilling and challenging activities, to sophomores struggling to ready themselves to tests, to seniors striving to write the perfect college essay.
+We assist students through every stage of their scholarly development, from freshmen seeking fulfilling and challenging extracurricular activities, to sophomores struggling to prep for SATs, to seniors striving to write the perfect college essay.

 The best time to start planning is 8th or 9th grade.
 Students are rarely self-motivated at this age, so parents have to take responsibility for helping their children to plan.
 Ideal students walk into their first day of high school with a list of extracurricular activities to explore and specialize in 1-2 activities by 10th grade.
 By 11th grade, a student’s college candidacy is mostly set, but quick intervention can still help juniors qualify for higher-tier admissions than they otherwise would.